Creating Context Menus for Apps¶

 If a previous step is done, the next sub step will automatically be focused.

-To remove a step from the next considered steps, add [only-navigate]
+To remove a step from the next considered steps, add [only-navigate] to the

 specific step: